Optimizing Your LinkedIn Profile

 Don’t forget that you can add other profile sections

-You can add additional sections to your profile, such as Volunteer Experience, Licenses & Certifications, Publications, Patents, Courses, Projects, Honors and Awards, Test Scores, and Languages.
+You can add additional sections to your profile, such as Services, Project, Languages, Publications, Honors and Awards, Test Scores, Patents and more.
 The more information you include in your profile that helps tell your professional story, the better!

 Link to different forms of media